 Three-time Emmy-nominated actress Arianne Zucker has played many roles, but she is best known for the character of Nicole Walker on NBC’s hit daytime drama, “Days of Our Lives”.
-Arianne began playing her role in 1998 and has received three Daytime Emmy nominations and one Soap Opera Digest Award win for her portrayal as the unlucky in love vixen.
+Arianne began playing her role in 1998 and recently left her adored ensemble in June 2017.

 Arianne began her career in modeling when she was 16 years old.
 She immediately traveled to Paris, France after winning her first modeling contest.
 From there she has traveled to Australia, Japan and finally back to New York City.
 During this time, Arianne also booked many national and international commercials such as Mazda Miata and McDonald’s.